thunderseethe/thunderseethe.github.io/content/posts/traits-are-a-local-maxima.md

 Compilers revel in coherent programs.
 Having the freedom to pick any trait implementation allows type checkers and optimizers to frolic across your code with reckless abandon.
 Users of the language also benefit from coherence.
-If one day our typechecker decided to pick a different implementation, and suddenly our, otherwise unchanged, code executed differently we'd be bewildered.
+If one day our typechecker decided to pick a different implementation and suddenly our, otherwise unchanged, code executed differently we'd be bewildered.

 Enforcing one implementation per trait/type combo makes it very easy to ensure coherence.
 If our compiler only ever has one implementation to pick from, it's free to pick any implementation and behavior never changes.